ManagedKube/kubernetes-common-services/docs/upgrade-notes/prometheus-operator-8.12.12.md

 This seems like the same or similar error that the Helm Operator is reporting.

-At this point, I still can tell why.
+At this point, I still can't tell why.

 With some Google searching on the failure terms such as:
 * `UPGRADE FAILED: cannot patch "prometheus-operator" with kind Timeout: request did not complete within requested timeout 30s`

-I cam to this GitHub issue: https://github.com/helm/charts/issues/19928
+I came to this GitHub issue: https://github.com/helm/charts/issues/19928

-The issue is eluding to the addmission web hooks are timing out and failing and you can turn those off to by pass this error by running:
+The issue is eluding to the addmission web hooks are timing out and failing and you can turn it off to by pass this error by running:

 ```
 helm -n monitoring upgrade prometheus-operator \